 Refashioning participants' expectations that they can rely on the facilitator for answers

 This Adaptive Leadership Train-the-Trainer program will take place over four days.
 The program consists of a field and forum design.
 Facilitators choose from amongst a standard 2-day Adaptive Leadership format, shorter form trainings, longitudinal immersive trainings, peer-supported action learning activities, and other formats that fit the needs of their organizations or clients.

 Upon successful completion of the program, facilitators receive ACA certification and access to trademarked materials and other trainer assets.

 A $500 deposit holds your seat.
 Rates: Corporate $15,000, Nonprofit/Govt $7,500 ; limited scholarships available

 The program takes place over four intensive 1/2 day workshops on Zoom from June 21 - June 24.
 After the course, participants become members of the Gather community of leadership practitioners worldwide.
-Course times (EDT), subject to minor changes:
+Course times and dates to be announced soon.

 Eric R. Martin is a renown Adaptive Leadership trainer, advisor and speaker at places such as: The White House Executive Office of Presidential Personnel, Google, Rockefeller Foundation, Microsoft, Verizon, US Business Council for Sustainable Development, United Nations Innovation Network, World Bank, Grantmakers for Effective Organizations, Aspen Institute, Cornell University, and Acumen.
 Eric's work to "democratize leadership" has put the powerful framework, tools and techniques of Adaptive Leadership into the hands of hundreds of thousands of people worldwide.